thinkshout/bene/themes/bene_child/README.md

 - Run `rake serve`

 ## Theme Updates
-Update this theme only when you want changes to apply to **all** bene distros.
+Update this theme when you want changes to apply to this installation only.